jmussman/PdfWalker/README.md

 ## License

-The code is licensed under the MIT license.
+The code is licensed under the Gnu AGPL license.
 You may use and modify all or part of it as you choose, as long as attribution to the source is provided per the license.
-See the details in the [license file](./LICENSE.md) or at the [Open Source Initiative](https://opensource.org/licenses/MIT)
+See the details in the [license file](./LICENSE.md) or at the [GNU Licenses](https://www.gnu.org/licenses/licenses.html#AGPL) website.

 ### Software Configuration